mashutin/mashutin.github.io/readme.md

 *  Converted the source of documentation from DOCX into RST in 16 projects

 **2020—2021—Senior Technical Writer @ Kaspersky**

-*  Improved the quality of documentation for SDK and B2B products by providing more detailed user scenarios to reduce the technical support costs

 *  Updated and maintained the documentation for 3 independent B2B products